-Your body requires iron in order to encourage an excellent diabetes control and maintain a healthy system!
-Iron is a magnetic, silver-gray, strong metal which atomic number in the chemical element list is 26.
+Our body requires iron in order to encourage excellent diabetes control and maintain a healthy system!
+Iron is a magnetic, silver-gray, strong metal whose atomic number in the chemical element list is 26.

 Furthermore, it’s a component of our everyday tools including cast iron skillets, exercise machines, and dumbbells, and is naturally found in the food.